-- 1. Applicants who have completed a master's or higher degree from a regionally accredited college or university.
-OR - 2.
-A bachelor's degree from a regionally accredited college or university; - 3.
-Achieved a minimum of 2.5 GPA in all undergraduate courses or a minimum 3.0 GPA in the last thirty undergraduate semester hours; - 4.
-Have an acceptable score on the appropriate entrance exam: GRE 294 (920 on the old exam) (verbal plus quantitative), MAT 400, or GMAT 490.
+- Applicants who have completed a master's or higher degree from a regionally accredited college or university. - Attained a bachelor's degree from a regionally accredited college or university, and achieved a minimum grade point average of 2.5 (on a 4.0 scale) in all undergraduate courses or a minimum 3.0 GPA in the last thirty undergraduate semester hours; and - Have an acceptable score on the appropriate entrance exam: GRE 294 (920 on the old exam) (verbal plus quantitative), MAT 400, or GMAT 490.